Tamilakam: Kingdoms

 From around 600 BCE to 300 CE, Tamiḻakam was ruled by the three Tamil dynasties: the Chola dynasty, the Pandyan dynasty and the Chera dynasty.
 There were also a few independent chieftains, the Velirs (Satyaputra).
 The earliest datable references to the Tamil kingdoms are in inscriptions from the 3rd century BCE during the time of the Maurya Empire.

 The Chola dynasty ruled from before the Sangam period (~3rd century BCE) until the 13th century in central Tamil Nadu.
 The heartland of the Cholas was the fertile valley of the Kaveri.
 The Pandyan dynasty ruled parts of South India until the late 17th century.
 The heartland of the Pandyas was the fertile valley of the Vaigai River.
 They initially ruled their country from Korkai, a seaport on the southernmost tip of the Indian Peninsula, and in later times moved to Madurai.
 The Chera dynasty ruled from before the Sangam period (~3rd century) until the 12th century over an area corresponding to modern-day western Tamil Nadu and Kerala.

 The Vealirs (Vēḷir) were minor dynastic kings and aristocratic chieftains in Tamiḻakam in the early historic period of South India.

 Nations of Tamilakam

 Tamiḻakam was divided into political regions called Perunadu or "Great country" ("nadu" means country).

 There were three important political regions which were Chera Nadu, Chola Nadu and Pandya Nadu.
-Alongside these three, there were two more political regions of Athiyaman Nadu (Sathyaputha) and Thamirabharani Nadu (Then Paandi) which were later on absorbed into Chera and Pandya Nadu by 3rd century BCE.
+Alongside these three, there were two more political regions of Athiyaman Nadu (Sathyaputra) and Thamirabharani Nadu (Then Paandi) which were later on absorbed into Chera and Pandya Nadu by 3rd century BCE.
 Tondai Nadu which was under Chola Nadu, later emerged as independent Pallava Nadu by 6th century CE.

 Tamilakam was also divided into 13 socio-geographical regions called Nadu or "country", each of which had their own dialect of Tamil.